Aez35/miRScore/README.md

 * `alt_miRScore_Results.csv`: A csv file containing the results for alternative miRNA suggestions on a failed miRNA hairpin.
 * `alt_reads.csv`: A csv file containing read counts for alternative miR, miR*, and total reads mapped to hairpin in each submitted library
 * `RNAplots`: Directory containing PDF images for each miRNA secondary structure including miR(red)/miR*(green) annotation.
-* `strucVis`: Directory containing PDF images depicting miRNA secondary structure and small RNA read depth for each miRNA locus.
+* `strucVis`: Directory containing PDF images depicting miRNA secondary structure and small RNA read depth for each *MIRNA* locus.

 ## miRScore_Results.csv